 - Look under the low E string across the top of the frets.
 Comparing the line of the neck to the line of the E string, try to see if the neck is as straight as the string or if the neck looks bowed away from or towards the string.

 Conclusion: The Integral Role of Frets in Guitar Playing

 So, there you have it!
 Hopefully, your various curiosities regarding the number of frets on an average guitar have been satiated.
 Remember, that the number of frets on a guitar is meaningless without you, the guitarist who is scheduled to set those frets alight with your raw majestic mastery sooner or later.
 Certainly, some styles need more frets, but you can make it work no matter what if you work hard enough and believe hard enough in the parameters of your form.

 FAQs How Many Frets on a Guitar

 No one needs anything aside from water, food, and shelter.
 It will all depend on the type of music you intend to play.
-A metal guitarist, for example, will be more likely to ‘need’ a 24 fret guitar as there are far more high pitched runs in this style of music than in others like country.
-If, inversely, you are simply wanting a guitar to strum along to some songs, then a 24 fret guitar might even be too much for your purposes.
+A metal guitarist, for example, will be more likely to ‘need’ a 24-fret guitar as there are far more high-pitched runs in this style of music than in others like country.
+If, inversely, you simply want a guitar to strum along to some songs, then a 24-fret guitar might even be too much for your purposes.